Tomassino/SkiDryer/README.md

 SkiDryer
 ========

-An OpenSCAD project for a dryer for skys and other mountain stuffs
+An OpenSCAD project for a dryer for skis and other mountain stuffs